mos3abof/mos3abof.github.io/content/toggl-target-open-source-project.md

-My little open source script that uses is the first -and so far the only- mentioned in their new API Documentation.
-Checkt it on their [API Documenation][] on Github, or check the following screenshot :
+My little open source script that uses is the first -and so far the only- mentioned project in their new API Documentation.
+Check it on their [API Documenation][] on Github, or check the following screenshot :

-![My little open source script that uses is the first -and so far the only- mentioned in Toggl's API new Documentation.][]
+![My little open source script is the first -and so far the only- mentioned project in Toggl's API new Documentation.][]

 This really made my day.
 Thank you Toggl :)